adamancer/pyncei/README.md

 Getting started
 ---------------

-To use the NCEI webservices, you’ll need a token.
+To use the NCEI web services, you’ll need a token.
 The token is a 32-character string provided by NCEI; users can request one [here](https://www.ncdc.noaa.gov/cdo-web/token).
 Pass the token to `NCEIBot` to get started: